jam-duna/jamduna/services/README.md

-## Work Package Test Vectors
+## Service Test Vectors

-This "workpackages" directory has working packages
+This "service" directory has 2 services:
+* fib - working in `TestWorkGuarantee`
+* bootstrap - under development, to set up any new service using `new` host function

 ### fib Service